laravel/docs/scheduling.md

               ->timezone('America/Chicago')
               ->between('8:00', '17:00');

-Below is a list of the additional schedule constraints:
+A list of additional schedule constraints may be found below:

 Method  | Description
 ------------- | -------------